top of page

 “You stayed,” she said.

 He nodded.
-“Didn’t know where else to go.”
+“Didn’t really know where else to go.”

 She hesitated.
 “And… is there someone?
 In your life?”